abhisheksarkar30/java-tests/PerformanceAgent/README.md

 This tool is very much beneficial for automated logging of JVM processes without code change.</br>
 It is basically a java agent designed for analysing performance of java processes.

+## Configuration
+Put proper configuration in config.properties file.
+A unique part of the complete cannonical name of each class to be logged, can be given there, comma-separated.

+## Prerequisites
+JAVA 7+

 ## Usage

 From within apps directory, please follow:- </br>